ChrisWJKnight/ScalableCNN/README.md

 # ScalableCNN
-CNN training that can run on Cluster, Single machine or Multi-GPU system such as DGX
+CNN written in Python using TensorFlow, for training Fashion MNIST (can be configured to run other datasets).
+Can run on Cluster, Single machine or Multi-GPU system such as DGX.

 To run the code, download and install Python 3.8 or above.
 This can be found at https://www.python.org/downloads/ and installed on Windows or for Linux:
 Linux Terminal